Jordan-McGhee/d4k-2023/to-do.md

 <!-- - double check isPaid and updatePaid logic with frontend code DONE -->
 <!-- - update controllers and routes to account for new donation table DONE -->
 <!-- - create view that sums donations by username and order amounts DONE -->
+    - Bug if a user deletes their order in queue, but it has a donation attached.
+Messes up the total for the leaderboard

 <!-- FRONTEND -->
 <!-- - go through and update routes/paths from old frontend DONE -->